-Finding a reputable umbrella company in a foreign country can be a challenge, as well.
+Finding a reputable provider in a foreign country can be a challenge, as well.
 Make sure to thoroughly vet any umbrella companies you’re considering, and ensure they actually have legal contracts available for the contractors they offer to companies (some say they do, but actually don’t).
 Here are some ways to protect your company:

 Also ask business partners and overseas contacts for recommendations.
-References from trusted business associates in the foreign country your company is entering can mean the difference between having a good umbrella company experience or a negative one.
+References from trusted business associates in the foreign country your company is entering can mean the difference between having a good umbrella experience or a negative one.

 Hire a global employer of record.
 There is another way to handle international payroll and employment for overseas operations—hire workers through a third-party employer of record.

-Contrary to an umbrella company, whose main objective is to provide payments to contractors, an employer of record, like Global Employment Outsourcing (GEO), ensures your workers’ welfare during their time of employment, providing compliant employee contracts in local languages, salary payments in local currencies and competitive employee benefits packages.
+Contrary to an umbrella provider, whose main objective is to provide payments to contractors, an employer of record, like Global Employment Outsourcing (GEO), ensures your workers’ welfare during their time of employment, providing compliant employee contracts in local languages, salary payments in local currencies and competitive employee benefits packages.